 3. Sex never happens spontaneously

-Granted that after a year of being together, you (probably) won’t be having sex at every single opportunity like when you first got together, but ya know, if you’re not ripping each other’s clothes off at least now and again and the passion has totally gone, then something is probably wrong.
+Granted that after a year of being together, you (probably) won’t be getting intimate at every single opportunity like when you first got together, but ya know, if you’re not ripping each other’s clothes off at least now and again and the passion has totally gone, then something is probably wrong.
 I mean, how can you go the rest of your life without really getting it on?

 4. You would rather be somewhere else